 In 2006, he presented “Practical Implementation Challenges for Audit of Risk Management in Emerging Economies” at the Hilton Hotel in Kenya.

-It is safe to conclude that those are just some (a small fraction even) of the whole literary works that he has.
+It is safe to conclude that those are just some (a small fraction, even) of his literary works.

 He has also been known to speak quite vehemently on the tenets of Shari’a at events and conferences.